 The registration of commercial and pleasure ships is regulated by the Ship Registration Act 1992.
 Registrations are recorded on the New Zealand Register of Ships, by the office of the Registrar of Ships at Maritime New Zealand in Wellington.

-The Register is divided into two parts.
+The Register is in two parts.

-- Part B only confers nationality.
+- Part B confers only nationality.
 Registration is less expensive and easier to achieve.
 This Part is aimed primarily at pleasure vessels that require nationality for offshore cruising and racing purposes.

-Lastly, the Fisheries Act 1996 has separately established a Fishing Vessel Register for fishing vessels operating in New Zealand fisheries water.
+Last, the Fisheries Act 1996 has separately established a Fishing Vessel Register for fishing vessels operating in New Zealand fisheries water.

 It is not likely that either surveyors or classification societies would be held to owe a duty of care capable of sustaining a negligence action.
 The leading authority on surveyors' liability is Attorney General v.
-Carter.
-That case confirmed that no duty of care was owed by surveyors because survey certificates were issued as part of a statutory safety regime, not to protect commercial interests.
-Similarly, a classification society does not owe a duty of care to ship purchasers in circumstances where loss is purely economic.
+Carter.94 That case confirmed that no duty of care was owed by surveyors because survey certificates were issued as part of a statutory safety regime, not to protect commercial interests.
+Similarly, a classification society does not owe a duty of care to ship purchasers in circumstances where loss is purely economic.95

 iv Environmental regulation